 With the growth of the internet, there was tremendous growth in online courses to help businesses with their limited training budgets.
-Online health and safety training has its appeals; it is cost-effective, it reduces disruption during the working day and it is easy to deliver.
+Online health and safety training has its appeal; it is cost-effective, it reduces disruption during the working day and it is easy to deliver.
 No matter how good the online training may be, it is inevitably generic, therefore the use of online should be risk assessment driven.

 Training should be about risk reduction.
 It needs to provide increased knowledge, competence and result in employees having a greater desire to work safely.

-So how do you know when online training is suitable or when face to face training is required to meet your duty of care as an employer?
+So how do you know when online training is suitable or when face-to-face training is required to meet your duty of care as an employer?

 A good example is manual handling training.

 For office-based manual handling, such as lifting reams of copy paper, online training is perfectly suitable.
 For more complex manual handling situations, training needs to be specially tailored.
-Face to face delivery, with practical demonstrations and staff interactions is the only way you can ensure that you’re meeting your duty of care, by ensuring the best learning outcomes and risk reduction is achieved.
+Face-to-face delivery, with practical demonstrations and staff interactions, is the only way you can ensure that you’re meeting your duty of care, by ensuring the best learning outcomes and risk reduction is achieved.

 While online training is convenient, it cannot be specific to every individual business, or job role.
 Every building has its own idiosyncrasies, and every business has its own unique way of working.
-Face to face training is personal, meaning it offers its own unique set of benefits.
+Face-to-face training is personal, meaning it offers its own unique set of benefits.